 More and more homeowners want energy efficiency, not just for their wallets, but for our planet.
 Up-and-coming systems can manage your home’s power with sustainability and productivity in mind.
 For example, companies are creating off switches that eliminate standby power—that which an appliance consumes even when not in use.
 This energy suck is said to account for five percent of U.S. consumption.

 Other energy-focused arrangements can shut down the refrigerator for short periods, slowing use while maintaining food’s freshness.
 In addition, products exist that can study your daily habits, conserve energy when needed, and let you see sources of power and how they interact.

 It might operate on a timer, for example, and shut down the hot water heater in the middle of the night when you don’t need it.

-By far the coolest thing to come out of 2018 was the computerized refrigerator.
+The computerized refrigerator is definitely one of the coolest new pieces of technology out there.
 With a transparent glass door, built-in computer screen and Amazon Alexa speaker, this handy gadget could show you recipes while you check fridge compartments for ingredients.
 As such, industry experts say computer-based appliances will expand to help in other rooms beyond the kitchen (imagine a washing machine that automatically dispenses detergent).

 While you want to use certain devices, you may not always want to see them.
 For this reason, homeowners are looking to products that can hide a large-screen T.V. when it’s not in use, for example.
 Be it a display that drops from the ceiling or pops from a chest at the foot of the bed, these implements reveal the screen when you want it and disguise it when you don’t.